Khanaru220/bye-boring-bites/README.md

 1. Core: When feel bored, user can click a button to generate random activites
 2. Community: User can comments on activity as a guide, sharing
 3. Search: user able to search with some indicators (location, environment, budget, accessibility)
-   - (not core): user can pick on map to see recommend activities in that location (based on indicators, native recommend)
 4. Profile: user able to save, take note
-5. (not core) try to make it easiest to interact + fast (good UX) to live through boring mood

 ## Acknowledge